-We may be unable to obtain regulatory approval for DMT310 or DMT410, or our early-stage product candidates under applicable regulatory requirements.
+We may be unable to obtain regulatory approval for DMT310, or our early-stage product candidates under applicable regulatory requirements.
 The FDA and foreign regulatory bodies have substantial discretion in the approval process, including the ability to delay, limit or deny approval of product candidates.
 The delay, limitation or denial of any regulatory approval would adversely impact commercialization, our potential to generate revenue, our business and our operating results.

 We currently have no products approved for sale, and we may never obtain regulatory approval to commercialize any of our current or future product candidates.
-The research, testing, manufacturing, safety surveillance, efficacy, quality control, recordkeeping, labeling, packaging, storage, approval, sale, marketing, distribution, import, export, and reporting of safety and other post-market information related to our drug products are subject to extensive regulation by the FDA and other regulatory authorities in the United States until we receive approval of a new drug application, or NDA, or other applicable regulatory filing from the FDA.
-We are also not permitted to market any of our current product candidates in any foreign countries.
-To gain approval to market a new drug such as DMT310 or DMT410, the FDA and/other products authorities must receive, among other things, preclinical and clinical data that adequately demonstrate the safety, purity, potency, efficacy, and compliant manufacturing of the drug product for the intended indication applied for in an NDA, or other applicable regulatory suthorities of a product derived from a natural source and new drug products involves a long, expensive and uncertain process, and delay or failure can occur at any stage.
-A number of companies in the pharmaceutical and biopharmaceutical studies were underway and safety or efficacy observations made in clinical trials, including previously unreported adverse events.
-Success in clinical trials does not ensure that later clinical trials will be successful.
-The results of clinical trials by other parties may not be indicative of the results in trials were our partners may conduct.
-For example, for DMT310, the results of our Phase 2a and Phase 2b clinical trials may not accurately predict results in Phase 3 clinical trials that will have larger numbers of patients.
-Nor will
+The research, testing, manufacturing, safety surveillance, efficacy, quality control, recordkeeping, labeling, packaging, storage, approval, sale, marketing, distribution, import, export, and reporting of safety and other post-market information related to our drug products are subject to extensive regulation by the FDA and other regulatory authorities in the United States and in foreign countries, and such regulators differ from country to country.
+We are not permitted to market any of our current product candidates in the United States until we receive approval of a new drug application, or NDA, or other applicable regulatory filing from the FDA.
+We are also not permitted to market any of our current product candidates in any foreign countries until we or our partners receive the requisite approval from the applicable regulatory authorities of such countries.

+To gain approval to market a new drug such as DMT310 or DMT410, the FDA and/or foreign regulatory authorities must receive, among other things, preclinical and clinical data that adequately demonstrate the safety, purity, potency, efficacy and compliant manufacturing of the drug product for the intended indication applied for in an NDA, or other applicable regulatory filing.
+The development and approval of a product derived from a natural source and new drug products involves a long, expensive and uncertain process, and delay or failure can occur at any stage.
+A number of companies in the pharmaceutical and biopharmaceutical industry have setbacks in nonclinical development, even after promising results in earlier preclinical studies or clinical trials.
+These setbacks have been caused by, among other things, findings made while clinical trials were underway and safety or efficacy observations made in clinical trials, including previously unreported adverse events.
+Success in clinical trials will be successful.
+The results of clinical trials will be predict results of our Phase 2 and Phase 2 b clinical trials may not accurately predict results in Phase 3 clinical trials that will have larger numbers of patients.
+Nor will the human safety data collected from our Phase 2a and Phase 2b clinical trial predict the outcome of our pharmacokinetic plan.